Ecoatex

 Technology Assesment

-Ecoatex has advanced its biomaterials platform to pilot-scale production in a dedicated R&D facility with custom fiber spinning, casting, and coating systems.
+Ecoatex has advanced its biomaterials platform to pilot-scale production in a dedicated R&D facility with custom fractionation, casting, and coating systems.

 Key Achievements